canonical/operator/docs/howto/run-workloads-with-a-charm-kubernetes.md

 ### Configure service auto-restart

-From Juju version 2.9.22, Pebble automatically restarts services when they exit unexpectedly.
+Pebble automatically restarts services when they exit unexpectedly.

 By default, Pebble will automatically restart a service when it exits (with either a zero or nonzero exit code).
 In addition, Pebble implements an exponential backoff delay and a small random jitter time between restarts.